-Specify how often ArcGIS checks for a connection
+Specifying how often ArcGIS checks for a connection to ArcGIS Online

 By default, ArcGIS Desktop checks for a connection when you start an application, such as ArcMap.
-If you have an intermittent connection, such as when you're in the field with periodic connectivity, change this setting to have ArcMap test for a connection at a designated interval.
-This way, you can be alerted when you lose your connection and are unable to access the functionality you need.
-If you always work offline, you can change this setting so ArcGIS never checks for a connection.
-You can also change the frequency of the check through the properties of the ArcGIS Connection Utility in the Windows system tray.
+If you have an intermittent connection, such as if you are in the field with periodic connectivity, you should change this setting to have ArcMap test for a connection at an interval.
+This way, you can be alerted when you lose your connection and are unable to access the functionality dependent on it.
+If you work completely offline, you can tell ArcGIS to never check for a connection.
+You can change the frequency of the check through the properties of the ArcGIS Connection Utility in the Windows system tray.

-If no connection is found or you want to check again sooner than the timed frequency, right-click the ArcGIS Connection Utility button in the system tray and test the connection.
-If it succeeds, the applications is refreshed and you can access functionality dependent on ArcGIS Online or ArcGIS Enterprise.
+If no connection is found or you want to check again sooner than the timed frequency, right-click the ArcGIS Connection Utility icon in the system tray and test the connection.
+If it succeeds, the applications will refresh and you will again be able to access functionality dependent on ArcGIS Online.
 If you have no connection, these commands remain unavailable.